Everything You Ever Wanted to Know About Digital Adoption

 Business software is evolving to become highly specialized.
 As the all-in-one platform becomes less prevalent, the average worker must navigate many systems to complete a simple task.

 There is a dramatic difference between consumer technology and business.

 Have you ever peeked at the screen while checking out at the grocery store, or purchasing movie tickets?
 The dated interface is a far cry from what we are used to seeing in consumer-facing applications.
 While the UX revolution has swept the B2C world, B2B is still lagging.

 Often less polished and many times more complex, the UX of business software renders a long and tedious learning curve.

 Poor training and onboarding

 Adoption does not occur by accident.
-Without an effective training and onboarding strategy, new product adoption process will be slow and employees will not gain functional knowledge of the tools they use on a daily basis.
+Without an effective employee training and onboarding strategy, new product adoption process will be slow and employees will not gain functional knowledge of the tools they use on a daily basis.

 One of the biggest barriers to digital adoption is the archaic training processes many enterprise companies still have in place.